Kenzel Doe: Nebraska Danger

 On October 30, 2017, Doe signed with an arena football team, the Nebraska Danger of the IFL.
 In the season opener vs. the Cedar Rapids Titans, Doe scored the first touchdown of the 2018 IFL Season when he took an end-around for a score as part of a 44-31 Nebraska victory.
 Doe was the only receiver to play all 14 regular season games for Nebraska, hauling in 37 passes for 352 yards and 5 touchdowns.
 Doe's other stats included 16 rushes for 52 yards and a score, as well as throwing a pass for a 3-yard touchdown, 3 tackles on defense, and committing two fumbles.
 Doe also converted a pair of 2 point conversions, one as a passer and one as a receiver, and throughout the season served as the team long snapper.
 During Nebraska's playoff game, Doe was the most productive receiver for Nebraska, catching three passes for 48 yards in the 48–17 loss to the top seeded Iowa Barnstormers.
 Doe became a free agent on September 5, 2018.

 Personal life

 Doe was born to Myra Blackwell and Kenneth Doe.
 His stepfather is Dale Blackwell.
 Prior to his time at Wisconsin, Doe had not lost a football game since he was 13 years old, going 103–0.

 During 2016, Doe lost two former teammates and/or roommates due to gun violence.
 Calgary Stampeders defensive back Mylan Hicks, Doe's teammate from the Brooklyn Bolts was killed in a shooting at a Calgary nightclub, and Edmonton teammate Joe McKnight was murdered in an incident of road rage.
-Doe is close friends with feller Badger Melvin Gordon and works for Gordon in marketing Gordon's personal brand.
-Doe has indicated he is willing to retire from athletics to pursue this job.
+Doe is close friends with feller Badger Melvin Gordon and helped work for Gordon in marketing Gordon's personal brand.